What is Angel Investing and How does Angel Investing work?

 You do not want to keep interrupting the founders in their pitch to explain what is MMR or TAM.

 Note of caution: ALWAYS have direct sessions with startup founders to better understand them and their motivations.
 Think of it as screening for hiring, and have 2nd or 3rd interviews when you need to hire the key member for your team.
 Also, do not be too eager to whip out your cheque book after hearing the first pitch!
 Please sit through a few more with different companies to get a hang of the process.

 On the practical question: how much do should I allocate for angel investing, please refer to the above link for an earlier article I wrote out on portfolio design and fund allocation.

-To also provide a practical viewpoint, for direct investment into a startup, most startup founders ask for a minimum of SGD $50K to $100K per investor commitment.
+To provide a practical viewpoint, most startup founders ask for a minimum of SGD $50K to $100K per investor commitment.
 A simple reason for that is to have a clean and not complicated shareholder table to allow for future investments. (yes, the simple and reasonable shareholding structure is one of those things that subsequent/professional investors look for)

 What to invest in?